Identified charged hadron production in Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 54.4 GeV with the STAR detector: SUMMARY AND CONCLUSIONS

 The transverse momentum spectra flattens for the higher mass particles.
 In addition, $\langle p_{T}\rangle$ increases towards the central collisions, suggesting the presence of radial flow in these collisions. $dN/dy/(\langle \rm N_{part} \rangle/2)$ as a function of $\langle \rm N_{part} \rangle$ increases from peripheral to central collisions for $\pi^{\pm}$, $K^{\pm}$ and $p$.
 This suggest that there are some contributions from hard processes that involve nucleon-nucleon binary collisions.
 However, $\bar{p}$ shows a weak centrality dependence.

 In Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 54.4$~GeV, the $\pi^{-}/\pi^{+}$ ratio remains close to unity across all centralities.
 The $K^{-}$/$K^{+}$ ratio is almost flat as a function of $\langle \rm N_{part} \rangle$, suggesting that $K^{+}$ and $K^{-}$ production have similar centrality dependence.
-The $K^{\pm}/\pi^{\pm}$ ratios rise from peripheral to mid-central collisions and then saturate towards central collisions.
-The centrality dependence of $K^{+}/\pi^{+}$ ratio is more steeper at lower energies, compared to those at higher energies, while that for $K^{-}/\pi^{-}$ shows similar dependence at all energies.
+The $K^{\pm}/\pi^{\pm}$ ratios rise from peripheral to mid central collisions and then saturate towards central collisions.
+The centrality dependence of $K^{+}/\pi^{+}$ ratio is steeper at lower energies, compared to those at higher energies, while that for $K^{-}/\pi^{-}$ shows similar dependence at all energies.

 The $\bar{p}/p$ ratio at 54.4~GeV shows a slight decrease towards the central collisions.
-This decreasing behaviour is more prominent at lower STAR energy 7.7~GeV.
+This decreasing behavior is more prominent at lower STAR energy 7.7~GeV.
 The $p/\pi^{+}$ ratio at 54.4~GeV shows a little rising trend from peripheral to central collisions.
-This increase is more steeper for lower energy 7.7~GeV.
+This increase is more steep for lower energy 7.7~GeV.
 The $\bar{p}/\pi^{-}$ ratio shows slight decrease from peripheral to central collisions.
-All these observations can be attributed to baryon stopping at mid-rapidity and/or baryon–antibaryon annihilation in more central collisions.
+All these observations can be attributed to baryon stopping at midrapidity and/or baryon-antibaryon annihilation in more central collisions.

-The energy dependence of particle yields in the most central Au+Au collisions at 54.4~GeV in mid-rapidity follows the trend of other energies.
+The energy dependence of particle yields in the most central Au+Au collisions at 54.4~GeV in midrapidity follows the trend of other energies.
 At 54.4 GeV, the ratio $\pi^{-}/\pi^{+}$ $\sim$ 1, indicating that the main production mechanism for these particles is pair production.
-The $K^{-}/K^{+}$ $\sim$ 0.84 suggesting that there is a contribution from associated production at 54.4~GeV and $\bar{p}/p$ $\sim$ 0.40 reflecting baryon stopping in these collisions at mid-rapidity.
+The $K^{-}/K^{+}$ $\sim$ 0.84 suggesting that there is a contribution from associated production at 54.4~GeV and $\bar{p}/p$ $\sim$ 0.40 reflecting baryon stopping in these collisions at midrapidity.
 At 54.4~GeV, the $K^{\pm}/\pi^{\pm}$ as a function of energy follows the trend of other energies.
-The $K^{+}/\pi^{+}$ ratio exhibits a horn-like structure as a function of energy at around 7.7~GeV.
+The $K^{+}/\pi^{+}$ ratio exhibits a horn like structure as a function of energy at around 7.7~GeV.
 Moreover, it is observed that the $K^{-}/K^{+}$ and $\bar{p}/p$ ratios are correlated and can be described by a power-law function with an exponent of approximately 0.2.